Engee documentation

 Out[0]:

-In the plot, select with the cursor the curve SNR = 8 dB at the point where Pd = 0.9.
-You can see that Pfa is equal to the reported value and is approximately 0.01.
+On the graph, use the cursor to select the curve SNR = 8 dB at the point where Pd = 0.9.
+You can see that the Pfa is equal to the specified value and is approximately 0.01.

-One way to improve detector performance is to average over multiple pulses.
-This is particularly useful when the signal of interest is known and occurs in additive complex white noise.
-Although this method is applicable to both linear and quadratic detectors, the result for quadratic detectors can be biased by about 0.2 dB.
-Analyse the performance by taking the SNR as 8 dB and averaging over the two pulses.
+One of the ways to improve the detector's performance is to average over several pulses.
+This is especially useful in cases where the signal of interest is known and occurs in additive complex white noise.
+Although this method is applicable to both linear and quadratic detectors, the result for quadratic detectors can be shifted by about 0.2 dB.
+Analyze the performance by assuming an SNR of 8 dB and averaging over two pulses.

 In [ ]: